rchang05/homebridge-nest-cameraswitch/README.md

 This repository contains the Nest plugin for homebridge that was previously bundled in the main `homebridge` repository.

+# Disclaimer

+This fork exposes Nest cam streaming status as a switch in HomeKit.
+Credit: https://github.com/KraigM/homebridge-nest/pull/111

 # Installation

 1. Install homebridge using: `npm install -g homebridge`